djaus2/SurfPad/README.md

 # SurfPad
 Turn your old Surface into into a large touchpad.

-## Status: Second release under developement.
-Watch this space.
+## Status:
+Second release now available: Reads button and app metainfo from a Json file.
+First release, as specified below.

 Further Info: http://embedded101.com/Blogs/David-Jones/entryid/797/SurfPad-Your-old-Surface-as-a-Remote-App-Touchpad